Best Buy Laminate Tile

 How To Install Snap-Together Laminate Tiles

-Locking laminate tiles snap together and, like their glued counterparts, float on a foam underlayment.
+Locking laminate tile snap together and, like their glued counterparts, float on a foam underlayment.
 The underlayment allows the floor to expand and contract as a unit and makes it feel comfortable underfoot.
 Assembly varies by manufacturer.
 Some styles use a tongue-and-groove configuration.
 Others employ locking strips.

 Some brands require that you angle the units as you engage the tongue and groove.
 Others snap together with the aid of a tapping block and hammer.
 The tilt-and-engage style is the most common.